Carrooi/Node-Simq/README.md

 var moment = require('moment');
 ```

+If your application is written in coffee-script or in typescript, you have to add paths for these npm modules into modules
+section.
+You don't have to do this if your application is in plain javascript.

 ## Aliases

 Maybe you will want to shorten some frequently used modules like jQuery.
 For example our jquery is in ./lib/jquery directory,
-so every time we want to use jquery, we have to write `require('lib/jquery/jquery')`.
+so every time we want to use jquery, we have to write `require('/lib/jquery/jquery')`.
 Solution for this is to use alises.

 `./config/setup.json`:
 ```
 {
 	"nameOfYourFirstModule": {
 		"aliases": {
-			"jquery": "lib/jquery/jquery"
+			"jquery": "/lib/jquery/jquery"
 		}
 	}
 }